-- COVID-19 has accentuated the need to reduce dependence on China and has led several countries have announced initiatives to (a) actively look for sources other than China for sourcing APIs and intermediates and / or (b) drive self-sufficiency for critical APIs.
-This is especially applicable for key anti-infective products - China has implemented stricter environment control laws and has witnessed a rise in wages; both these factors have adversely affected competitive advantage held by China-based firms.
+- COVID-19 has accentuated the need to reduce dependence on China and has led several countries to announce initiatives to (a) actively look for sources other than China for sourcing APIs and intermediates and / or (b) drive self-sufficiency for critical APIs.
+This is especially applicable for key anti-infective products; and - China has implemented stricter environment control laws and has witnessed a rise in wages; both these factors have adversely affected competitive advantage held by China-based firms.

-Key trend 3: self-sufficiency
+Key Trend 3: Self-sufficiency

-Government of India has stepped-in to provide impetus to India's API and intermediate industry by announcing (a) production linked incentives scheme for select APIs where India has significant dependence on China and (b) announcing of dedicated bulk drug parks that can provide centralized infrastructure (such as power, effluent treatment, etc) thus reducing the time and cost of setting-up a new manufacturing unit.
+The Government of India has stepped-in to provide impetus to India's API and intermediate industry by announcing (a) a production linked incentives scheme for select APIs where India has significant dependence on China and (b) dedicated bulk drug parks that can provide centralized infrastructure (such as power, effluent treatment etc.) thus reducing the time and cost of setting-up a new manufacturing unit.
 Key details of these incentive schemes are as under:

-- Department of Pharmaceuticals (DoP) had announced the first PLI scheme in July 2020 with incentives worth ₹ 69.4 billion to boost domestic manufacturing of identified KSMs, drug intermediates, and APIs to attract large investments in the sector and to reduce India's import dependence in critical APIs. - The investment thresholds for availing the incentives under the PLI scheme are as follows: - o Fermentation based 4 KSMs / Drug Intermediates ₹ 4,000 million - o Fermentation based 10 niche KSMs / Drug Intermediates / APIs - ₹ 500 million - o Key chemical synthesis based 4 KSMs / Drug Intermediates ₹ 500 million - o Other 23 Chemical Synthesis based KSMs / Drug Intermediates / APIs ₹ 200 million - COVID-19 pandemic highlighted both the high degree of reliance on API imports and the limited capabilities of the domestic industry to produce complex, high-value drugs.
-In March 2021, the DoP announced a new PLI scheme, with incentives worth ₹ 150 billion, to encourage local investment in both areas. - Incentives will be based on a percentage of annual increases in company revenues for three product types: - o Category 1 complex generics, patented drugs, cell-based or gene therapy drugs and orphan drugs. - O Category 2 APIs, key starting materials (KSMs) and intermediates. - O Category 3 repurposed drugs, including autoimmune products, antidiabetics, anti-infectives, antiretrovirals, cancer, cardiovascular and psychotropic drugs.
+- The Department of Pharmaceuticals (the "DoP") had announced the first PLI scheme in July 2020 with incentives worth ₹69.40 billion to boost domestic manufacturing of identified Key Starting Materials (KSMs), drug intermediates, and APIs to attract large investments in the sector and to reduce India's import dependence in critical APIs. - The investment thresholds for availing the incentives under the PLI scheme are as follows: - o Fermentation based four KSMs / Drug Intermediates ₹4,000 million. - Fermentation based 10 niche KSMs / Drug Intermediates / APIs ₹500 million. - o Key chemical synthesis based four KSMs / Drug Intermediates ₹500 million. - o Other 23 chemical synthesis based KSMs / Drug Intermediates / APIs ₹200 million. - The COVID-19 pandemic highlighted both the high degree of reliance on API imports and the limited capabilities of the domestic industry to produce complex, high-value drugs.
+In March 2021, the DoP announced a new PLI scheme, with incentives worth ₹150 billion, to encourage local investment in both areas. - Incentives will be based on a percentage of annual increases in company revenues for three product types: - Category 1 complex generics, patented drugs, cell-based or gene therapy drugs and orphan drugs. - Category 2 APIs, key starting materials (KSMs) and intermediates. - Category 3 repurposed drugs, including autoimmune products, antidiabetics, anti-infectives, antiretrovirals, cancer, cardiovascular and psychotropic drugs.